1980–81 South-West Indian Ocean cyclone season: Systems

-Intense Tropical Cyclone Alice–Adelaide
+Tropical Cyclone Alice–Adelaide

 On November 3, a low-pressure area developed off the southwest coast of Sumatra in the Australian basin.
 The BoM upgraded the low to Tropical Cyclone Alice two days later, which was intensifying while moving west-southwestward, steered by the subtropical ridge to its south.
 Alice attained a peak intensity of 180 km/h in the Australian basin on November 7.
 While in the region, the cyclone's high waves capsized two boats.
 The crew of the Sing Long No. 21 escaped in two life rafts; a freighter rescued one raft, but the other was lost, with 12 crew members aboard.

 Cyclone Alice crossed 90º E on November 9, and 85º E a day later, whereupon the MMS renamed the storm as Adelaide, estimating winds of at least 120 km/h.
 The JTWC estimated maximum sustained winds of 205 km/h at that time.
 Adelaide soon began a weakening trend, falling below tropical cyclone status on November 11.
 A day later, the storm turned to the west-northwest, steered by a ridge to the south.
 Adelaide weakened to a tropical depression on November 13, and was no longer classifiable a tropical cyclone by a day later.